 Are you struggling to reduce belly fat?
 One of the effective exercises to burn fat around the waistline is Plank.
-A plank is a simple exercise that works by engaging the major muscle group in the core and strengthening them along with muscles in arms, thighs, and calves.
+A plank is a simple exercise that works by engaging the major muscle group in the core and strengthening them along with muscles in the arms, thighs, and calves.
+Types of planks and their benefits are very well-known in the fitness industry.
 Doing a plank and holding the position for a few seconds might appear easy, but holding it for minutes takes a lot of stamina and balance.
 There is nothing like a good or bad workout.
-A bad workout is the one that does not happen.
+A bad workout is one that does not happen.

 It is a familiar pose in many sports and yoga exercises like sun salutation, hot yoga, cardio centric yoga because it gives strength to a wide area of muscles in the body.
 A plank is a form of bodyweight exercise done with your own body, without needing to purchase any special equipment and because of which it can be done anywhere.

 Types of Planks

 A Plank is an exercise that can be performed with variations, but one thing common in all forms of Plank is trying to pull your belly button inside and keep your body in a straight line.
 Types of planks and their benefits offer you to have a fit and healthy lifestyle, some of the different types of plank exercises are mentioned below.

 - Front Plank- This is a standard plank, as mentioned above, that strengthens the upper and lower body.